 Find a coloring book with big pictures that have large coloring spaces.
 Write the day’s Word Card words in the spaces.
 Point to a word (or give oral instructions for finding the word, such as “find the word in the grass”) and have your child read it.
 If the word is read correctly, the child colors in the space.
 Keep playing until all the words have been read and the entire picture has been colored.

 Write each of your review words on a plastic beach ball using a dry erase marker.
 Toss the beach ball back and forth.
 When your child catches the ball, have him read the word his hand is closest to.
 If he reads it correctly, erase the word.
 Play continues until all the words have been erased.
-(Shared by Marlo R. on Facebook.)
+(Idea shared by Marlo on Facebook.)

-“The evil Nightmare Moon has captured sweet Twilight and Rainbow Dash!
-Now Harrison must traverse the treacherous Word Road in order to save them!
+Use your imagination and your Word Cards to create your own amazing adventure.
+Here is Harley’s adventure: “The evil Nightmare Moon has captured sweet Twilight and Rainbow Dash!
+Now Harley must traverse the treacherous Word Road in order to save them!
 Can he read the words and thwart the frightful filly, or will his pony friends be in perpetual peril?”
-(Shared by Emily W. on Instagram.)
+(Shared by @craftynotcreative via Instagram.)

 This one is a ton of fun—for teacher and student!
 Place Word Cards in various circles of a Twister game mat.
 Play the game as usual, but with a “twist”.
 Before your child can claim a space, he has to correctly read the card on the spot.
 It’s reading practice and P.E. all at the same time!
 (Shared by Shawna at Not the Former Things.)